linhhv-1996/NewUI/content/english/blog/2024-top-6-profitable-micro-saas-ideas-for-entrepreneurs/index.md

 The fourth micro saas idea is going to involve ads again, and this one's going to be AI creative.

 Testing using Meta ads is all about creating really good ads that go and engage different segments of the market, but it can be hard to know what to test next.
-Maybe it's a different hypothesis for targeting a different niche.
+Maybe it's a different hypothesis for targeting a different niche market.
 Maybe it's I need to go and optimize an existing hypothesis that I've already tested that's doing really well.

 But maybe I need to go and split test some more variations of that ad to find something even more optimal.
 It's hard to know what to do as there's a lot going on at once.
 So I would love to see a tool out there that's going to take all your ad spend information and tell you what needs to be improved so you can train this tool on the best practices.